YiiGaa/Trick/Code/Component/_BoxFlex/README-en.md

 - When the corresponding value is the object `{}`, it indicates the detailed settings.
 The fixed format is `{"_text":"xxx", "key 1":"value", "key 2":"value"}`, `_text` corresponds to the text settings, and other settings are translated Settings (variable replacement)

+### > _src

+- The key starting with `_src` will be regarded as the resource file path setting

+- Starting with `//`, it will automatically locate the storage location of the project picture

+- When the page is running, `//` will automatically locate to `Code/Assets`

+- When this component is running alone, `//` will automatically locate the `test` folder of the current component

+- The `test` folder needs to be created manually and is only used for the separate test run of the current component

 ### > _class

 - The key at the beginning of `_class` is generally set to the class of html